jiahaoc1993/pulsar/site2/docs/concepts-proxy-sni-routing.md

 ## Pulsar Proxy with SNI routing
 A proxy server is an intermediary server that forwards requests from multiple clients to different servers across the Internet.
 The proxy server acts as a "traffic cop" in both forward and reverse proxy scenarios, and benefits your system such as load balancing, performance, security, auto-scaling, and so on.

 The proxy in Pulsar acts as a reverse proxy, and creates a gateway in front of brokers.
-Proxies such as Apache Traffic Server (ATS), HAProxy, Nginx, and Envoy are not supported in Pulsar.
+Proxies such as Apache Traffic Server (ATS), HAProxy, Nginx, and Envoy are now supported in Pulsar.
 These proxy-servers support **SNI routing**.
 SNI routing is used to route traffic to a destination without terminating the SSL connection.
 Layer 4 routing provides greater transparency because the outbound connection is determined by examining the destination address in the client TCP packets.

 Pulsar clients support [SNI routing protocol](https://github.com/apache/pulsar/wiki/PIP-60:-Support-Proxy-server-with-SNI-routing), so you can connect to brokers through the proxy.
 This document walks you through how to set up the ATS proxy, enable SNI routing, and connect Pulsar client to the broker through the ATS proxy.